Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 -

-###Epistemic (Knowledge) Fallacy
+### Epistemic (Knowledge) Fallacy

-This fallacy arises because of the tricky nature of knowledge and belief, and the difficuly of discerning from the third-person point of view what someone knows or believes
+This fallacy arises because of the tricky nature of knowledge and belief, and the difficulty of discerning from the third-person point of view what someone knows or believes

 Example argument with fallacy: